VerRan/ads_agents_demo/README.md

 - **Browser Automation**
   - Browser-Use - For website interaction and analysis
   - Chrome DevTools Protocol (CDP) - For browser control
+  - Playwright/Selenium - For advanced browser interactions

 - **Video Processing**
   - ffmpeg-python - For video file handling and processing
+  - OpenCV - For frame extraction and image processing

 - **Search and Analysis**
   - Exa API - For website content search and analysis
+  - AWS SDK (Boto3) - For AWS service integration

 ## Installation